800,000+ customers

 Take out vintage car insurance?
 Calculate your premium!

-In 2014, the age at which vintage cars are exempt from road tax was changed from 25 to 40.
+In 2014, the age at which vintage cars are exempt from road tax was changed from 25 to 40 years old.
 Because some oldtimers fell between two stools, the transitional rule was created.
 All oldtimers that run on gasoline, are not used commercially and were put into service between Jan.
 1, 1978 and Jan.
 1, 1988, can benefit from this.
 As a result, oldtimer owners pay a lot less road tax than the regular amount.
-When an oldtimer has passed the age of 40 years, you cannot use the transitional arrangement.
+When an oldtimer has passed the age of 40, you cannot take advantage of the transitional arrangement.
 Thanks to the oldtimer regulation, you are exempt from road tax from that moment on.

 Take out vintage car insurance?
 Calculate your premium!

-One of the requirements for making use of the transitional arrangement is that old-timers must be on private property in December, January and February.
-During this period, it is not allowed to take the old-timer on the road.
+One of the requirements to take advantage of the transitional rule is that vintage cars must be on private property during December, January and February.
+During this period, it is not allowed to go on the road with the vintage car.

 If you are currently paying the regular road tax rate for your vintage car, you will not be able to take advantage of the transitional arrangement until January 1.
 Before then, you must make the request and payment.
 For vintage cars that are 40 years or older and not used for business, owners do not have to pay road tax.
 When you take advantage of the transitional arrangement, you pay only a quarter of the road tax for the oldtimer, with a maximum of €123 on an annual basis.
 If you have registered yourself for the transitional regime, you do not have to register again for the following year.
 You will automatically receive a bill in November for the upcoming year.

-When you buy a vintage car that has already been registered by its previous owner for the transitional regime, you automatically take over this rate.
+When you buy a vintage car that has already been registered by its previous owner for the transitional scheme, you automatically take over this rate.

 If you take advantage of the transitional arrangement, in some cases you will not get back the overpaid tax.
 This applies if you sell the vintage car, take it to the scrap yard, export it abroad or if the car is stolen.